 A more advanced type is the multi-port fuel injection.
 This has a separate fuel injector for each cylinder.
 With a multi-port setup, all the fuel injectors spray fuel at the same time, even though the cylinders don’t fire at the same time.

 The most advanced type of electronic fuel injection is sequential multi-port fuel injection.
 This will cause each injector to spray immediately before that particular injector fires.
-Therefore, a driver of a car with particular system will get a much quicker response when they floors the gas pedal.
+Therefore, a driver of a car with a particular system will get a much quicker response when they floor the gas pedal.
 The reason for this is because the fuel delivery system doesn’t have to finish a whole revolution of the engine before it’s able to increase the frequency of fuel delivery.

 Computers control fuel injection.
-Sensors send vital information to be processed back to the computer .
+Sensors send vital information to be processed back to the computer.
 The computer will determine when fuel spray begins, and how much fuel to deliver.

-The throttle input is monitored by the throttle position sensor.
+For instance: The throttle input is monitored by the throttle position sensor.
 The further down you push the gas pedal, the faster the engine will go.
 This then means that the fuel injectors must spray more frequently.

 The oxygen sensor monitors the levels on unburned fuel in the exhaust.
-Too much unburned fuel going through will tell the computer that the engine is running too rich.
+Too much-unburned fuel going through will tell the computer that the engine is running too rich.
 This then means that the computer will tell the injectors to spray less fuel at each rotation.

 Electronic fuel injection is a lot more complicated than carburetors and it requires so much more computerization, but the fuel delivery is so much more precise.
 Fuel injectors give cars better power and acceleration.
-By reprogramming the computer and increasing the fuel pressure levels it also betters the performance levels of power in your vehicle.
+By reprogramming the computer and increasing the fuel pressure levels also betters the performance levels of power in your vehicle.